-Kyabje Khensur Kangurwa Lobsang Thubten Rinpoche (pictured), or simply Rinpoche as his thousands of students around the world affectionately call him, is a Buddhist Monk and also the founder of our sponsorship scheme.
+Kyabje Khensur Kangurwa Lobsang Thubten Rinpoche (1925-2014), or simply Rinpoche as his thousands of students around the world affectionately call him, is a Buddhist Monk and also the founder of the Tibetan sponsorship scheme (formally Monk Sponsorship Scheme).

 Ven.
 Kyabje Rinpoche was born in December 1925 to a farming family in the small village of Rinda in a mountainous valley of eastern Tibet (Kham) in what is now the Kartse (Ganzi) Prefecture of Western Sichuan.
 This area was the birthplace of many great lamas of contemporary times, including Khensur Rinpoche Urgyen Tseten, the late Geshe Ngawang Dhargye and the late Geshe Rabten, teacher of many leading western scholars of Tibetan Buddhism.